elvac/ZEVSales/README.md

 ## Data Sets
 The project would use open datasets sourced from California Energy Commission (2022), including ZEV sales data, ZEV population data, non-ZEV population data and EV chargers data.
 Population data by county in California sourced from US Census Bureau would be used as well.
 **Challenges:** Datasets may have missing and inconsistent values.
 **Limitations:** EV chargers dataset is only for 2021 which is a small dataset and not enough to conduct an effective linear regression analysis.
-Other relevant data whicn impact on ZEV sales (for example: ZEV action plans and supporting benefits launched from California) is unstructured and hard to be collected from online open data.
+Other relevant data which impact on ZEV sales (for example: ZEV action plans and supporting benefits launched from California) is unstructured and hard to be collected from online open data.

 ## Project Understanding and Analytical Methods
 Instead of a project brief, the project can be analyzed any points depending on the analyst's interests.
 When I collected the open dataset online, the increasing ZEV sales attracted me.
 It is a definitely new-rising market.
-I wonder what factors make it developed so fast.
-According to the collected data, I decided to focus on two varialbes: fuel prices and the number of EV chargers.
+I wondered what factors make it developed so fast.
+According to the collected data, I decided to focus on two variables: fuel prices and the number of EV chargers.
 I was going to use linear regression analysis to reveal the relationships between ZEV sales and the two variables.

 ## Outputs